 Securely store, and catalog data

-Data Lakes allow you to store relational data—operational databases, and data from line of business applications, and non-relational data—mobile apps, IoT devices, and social media.
+Data Lakes allow you to store relational data like operational databases and data from line of business applications, and non-relational data like mobile apps, IoT devices, and social media.
 They also give you the ability to understand what data is in the lake through crawling, cataloging, and indexing of data.
 Finally, data must be secured to ensure your data assets are protected.

 Data Lakes will allow organizations to generate different types of insights including reporting on historical data, and doing machine learning where models are built to forecast likely outcomes, and suggest a range of prescribed actions to achieve the optimal result.